wenlinf/PhotoAlbum/README.md

 # PhotoAlbum
 A photo album application that can create animated photos by reading in a text file.
+A sample file can be found in resources/buildings.txt.

+The file contains a list of commands our program needs to execute.
+Our program will create shapes based on the type of the shapes, positions, sizes, that it reads from the input file.
+It will create screenshots if the file asks the program to create a screenshot.

 The photo album have two different views, one is an interactive graphical view, the other one is a static HTML view